unforswearing/dued/README.md

 dued
 ====

-Formatted dates in plain text notes via applescript.
+Formatted dates for plain text notes via applescript.

 - If you want to set a date and time for your project/tasks due date, enter `d t` (thats the number of days from today and the hours from the current time, with a space between the two).
 Example: 2 days and 10 hours from now would be `2 10`.
 The result will be formatted "Monday, March 24, 4 PM"